 What does an apicoectomy procedure entail?

-To begin the procedure, Dr. Clatanoff or Dr. Axx will administer a local anesthetic to profoundly numb the affected tooth and the neighboring areas.
+To begin the procedure, the esteemed doctors at Arcadia Endodontics will administer a local anesthetic to profoundly numb the affected tooth and the neighboring areas.
 Next, an opening in the gums is created adjacent to your tooth, which allows for the removal of any inflamed or infected tissue.
 Using high powered magnification, a small portion of the root tip is removed and a specialized filling or seal is placed at the end of your tooth.
 The procedure is completed with the placement of several sutures to aid in the healing of the treatment site.

 What is the recovery process like after an apicoectomy?